Molokhia (Mulukhiya)

 Where to Buy: Molokhia can be found in various forms, including fresh, frozen, and dried.
 Fresh molokhia is very hard to find so we usually use frozen or dried.

-Frozen molokhia is a convenient option and can be found in the frozen section of the Middle Eastern, Mediterranean and some African markets.
+Frozen molokhia is a convenient option and can be found in the frozen section of the Middle Eastern, Mediterranean and some North African markets.
 Dried molokhia is also available and can be rehydrated before use.
 Online retailers specializing in international foods may also carry it.

 How To Work With Molokhia